iamqiss/Pixelle/maintable/src/backend/storage/aio/README.md

 ### State for AIO needs to live in shared memory

-Because postgres uses a process model and because AIOs need to be complete-able by any backend much of the state of the AIO subsystem needs to live in shared memory.
+Because maintable uses a process model and because AIOs need to be complete-able by any backend much of the state of the AIO subsystem needs to live in shared memory.